What Is a Registered Cardiovascular Technologist?

 The ARDMS allows you to become a Registered Vascular Technologist (RVT) or Registered Diagnostic Cardiac Sonographer (RDCS) with a specialty in adult, pediatric or fetal echocardiology.
 Most of these designations require you to have completed some formal education, pass an exam from the credentialing agency and partake in continuing education to maintain registration.

-According to the U.S. Bureau of Labor Statistics (BLS), the average yearly salary for cardiovascular technologists and technicians was $53,050 in 2012 (www.bls.gov).
-The BLS projected that from 2012-2022, employment of cardiovascular technologists and technicians would increase by 30%, which is much faster than average.
+The U.S. Bureau of Labor Statistics (BLS) projected that from 2012-2022, employment of cardiovascular technologists and technicians would increase by 30%, which is much faster than average (www.bls.gov).
 Employment was expected to grow most quickly in doctors' offices and diagnostic laboratories due to an increase in outpatient care.
 Also contributing to the projected increase in employment is a growing aging population.
 Job prospects were expected to be best for those with multiple credentials and training in a wide range of procedures.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: